skoolkid/skoolkit/sphinx/source/html-templates.rst

 asm_register
 ------------
-The ``asm_register`` template is the subtemplate used by the :ref:`t_Asm` full-page template to format each row in a table of input register values or output register values.
+The ``asm_register`` template is the subtemplate used by the :ref:`t_Asm` full-page template and the :ref:`t_asm_entry` subtemplate to format each row in a table of input register values or output register values.

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

 * ``description`` - the register's description (as it appears in the register